School meals

 We promise to:

-• Provide all children with a nutritionally balanced two-course meals
+• Offer all children with a nutritionally balanced two-course meals.

-• Instruct our suppliers to only supply products that comply with the nutritional standards and Food for Life criteria
+• Instruct our suppliers to only supply products that comply with the food standards.

 Your Choice has been developed for first and primary schools with the aim of delivering a desirable and individual menu choices.
-The concept behind the initiative is that schools will have ownership of their catering and will be able to develop a suitable menu, encouraging more children to stay for a school lunch.
+The concept behind the initiative is that schools will have ownership of their own catering and will be able to develop a suitable menu for their school , encouraging more children to stay for a school lunch.

 The menu choice is decided in partnership with: